ltelab/DISDRODB-METADATA/README.md

 ```

-For each folder in the /data directory (for each station) there must be an equally named ***.yml** file in the /metadata folder.
+For each folder in the /data directory (for each station) there must be an equally named **\*.yml** file in the /metadata folder.

 The **metadata YAML** file contains relevant information of the station (e.g. type of device, position, …) which are required for the correct processing and integration into the DISDRODB database.

-## How to download the data locally ?
+## (A) How to download the data locally ?

 To get the measurements locally, just run the following python command :

 ```
-cd <folder path>
+cd <app folder path>
 python download_data.py
 ```

 This code parses all json files and download the corresponding data.

 If you want to download only one specific folder (data_source, campaign_name, station_name) :

 ```
-cd <folder path>
+cd <app folder path>
 python download_data.py -data_source <your-data-source> -campaign_name <your-campaign-name> -station_name <you-station-name>
 ```

-## How to add your own data to DISDRODB ?
+## (B) How to add your own data to DISDRODB ?

 Do you want to contribute to the project with your own data ?
 Great !
 Just follow these steps :

 1. Create a new branch

    ```
-   git checkout -m "reader-<data_source>-<campaign_name>"
+   git checkout -b "reader-<data_source>-<campaign_name>"
    ```

 2. Add the your data source, campaign names, station name to the current folder structure.
 3. Load your data to an external repository (eg. Zenodo).
 Github limits the file size to 50 MB, therefore no data can be loaded into the github repository.
 4. For each station, create a `url.json` file and add the following information :

    ```
       [